Iya London

 Distance – 1.6km/1 mile – 1½ hours

-This walk explores the impact of two world wars on Askew Village.
+As we mark the 80th anniversary of Victory in Europe (VE) Day, this walk explores the impact of two world wars on Askew Village.

 You’ll see the remarkable interior of St. Bobola, a Polish church containing stained glass and other memorials to the Polish armed forces who fought alongside the Allies during World War II.